bevacqua/but/readme.markdown

 How about attempting to `parseInt` in a `map` only to find out `map` spews three arguments?

+**But expands your functional horizons to the edge of the universe**

 # NO MORE!

 ```shell